-ON THIS PAGE: You will find information about how many people learn they have this type of leukemia each year and some general survival information.
+ON THIS PAGE: You will find information about how many people are diagnosed with this type of leukemia each year and some general survival information.
 Remember, survival rates depend on several factors.
 To see other pages, use the menu on the side of your screen.

-The survival rate for people with CLL varies widely according to the stage of the disease (see Stages) and can range from about one year to more than 20 to 30 years.
-The five-year survival rate is the percentage of people who survive at least five years after the cancer is detected, excluding those who die from other diseases.
-The five-year survival rate of people with CLL is about 79%.
+The survival rate for people with CLL varies widely according to the stage of the disease (see Stages.)
+The five-year survival rate is the percentage of people who survive at least five years after the cancer found.
+Overall, the combined five-year survival rate of people with all stages of CLL is about 84%.

 Cancer survival statistics should be interpreted with caution.
 These estimates are based on data from thousands of people with this type of cancer in the United States each year, so the actual risk for a particular individual may be different.
 It is not possible to tell a person how long he or she will live with CLL.
 Because the survival statistics are measured in five-year intervals, they may not reflect recent advances made in the treatment or diagnosis of this cancer.
 Learn more about understanding statistics.

 Statistics adapted from the American Cancer Society's publication, Cancer Facts and Figures 2015.

 The next section in this guide is Medical Illustrations and it offers drawings of body parts often affected by this disease.
 Or, use the menu on the left side of your screen to choose another section to continue reading this guide.